-The above mentioned weights apply to the dry weight of the boat, without any accessories ,and without the engine.
-To reach the minimum weight ballast must be added.

-This must be screwed or bolted to the boat but must not exceed 10% of the boat without ballast.
+The abovementioned weights apply to the dry weight of the boat, without any accessories, and without the engine.
+To reach the minimum weight ballast may be added.
+This must be screwed or bolted to the boat, but must not exceed 10% of the weight of the boat without ballast.